Types of Negligence

 What Are the Types of Negligence?

-Whether your case ends with a settlement at a personal injury mediation or you take it to trial, you will need to prove negligence on the other person’s part.
+Whether your case ends with a settlement at a personal injury mediation in Chicago or you take it to trial, you will need to prove negligence on the other person’s part.
 There are different types of negligence in regard to legal terms.
 The most common of these are comparative, contributory, gross, vicarious, medical, and modified comparative negligence.
 We will provide examples of each of these types of negligence down below.

 Comparative Negligence